meroj/Projet_machine_learning/README.md

 # Projet_machine_learning

 ## Notebook
-The notebook is used to do all the IA of the project
+Python is used to import the data, clean it, and build a model with the cleaned dataset

   ### Import
   ### Cleaning